mchannon/hashsite/README.md

 **3D native.** Altitude is part of the format, not an afterthought.
 One character after `^` covers ±17m; four characters covers ±838km.
 Sub-meter precision available via precision mode.

 **Path-aware.** A real arrival problem is a path problem, not a point problem.
-Hashpath encodes an ordered sequence of waypoints — gate, parking, staircase, door — in a single compact string.
+Hashpath encodes an ordered arrival sequence in a single compact string — full code for the first waypoint, differential encoding for each subsequent one, optional non-spatial labels for gate codes and PINs.
 This is the missing layer between raw coordinates and actual arrival.

 **The confusable pair problem does not exist here.** Hashsite does not use words.
 The only ambiguity mitigation is `O` → `o`.
 Luhn-derived readability dots catch common transcription errors.